Bad Science (Goldacre book): Chapter 10: " The Doctor Will Sue You Now"

 Matthias Rath, a vitamin salesman.
 This chapter was not present in the original edition, as Rath was suing Goldacre at the time for libel.
 After Goldacre won, it has been included in later editions and Goldacre has made it freely available online.
 In this chapter, he discusses how Rath travelled to Africa to promote vitamin pills as treatments for HIV/AIDS, and how these ideas were met with sympathy by the government of Thabo Mbeki in South Africa.

 Chapter 11: "Is Mainstream Medicine Evil?"

-Mainstream medicine.
 Goldacre notes that a surprisingly low proportion of conventional medical activity (50 to 80%) is truly "evidence-based".
 The efforts of the medical profession to weed out bad treatments are seen to be hampered by the withholding or distortion of evidence by drug companies.
 He explains the science and economics of drug development, with criticism of the lack of independence of industrial research and the neglect of Third World diseases.
 Some underhand tricks used by drug companies to engineer positive trial results for their products are explored.
 The publication bias produced by researchers not publishing negative results is illustrated with funnel plots.
 Examples are made of the SSRI antidepressants and Vioxx drugs.
 Reform of trials registers to prevent abuses is proposed.
 The ethics of drug advertising and manipulation of patient advocacy groups are questioned.